stevenalexander/node-tsoa-example-api/README.md

 # Node TSOA example API

-Example Node API application with automatic generated Swagger documentation and static type checking on model objects.
+Example Node API application with automatic generated Swagger documentation and static type checking on model objects, with model/request definitions shared via external versioned models module.

+This repo is part of a collection of three repos that make up the entire example solution, [web](https://github.com/stevenalexander/node-tsoa-example-web), [api](https://github.com/stevenalexander/node-tsoa-example-api) and [models](https://github.com/stevenalexander/node-tsoa-example-models).

 Uses [TSOA](https://github.com/lukeautry/tsoa) to generate routes and swagger documentation based on decorated controllers and models.
 Provides a well structured Node API with type checked models and business logic with documentation aiding external parties to consume it.